BakirGracic/website-views-farming/README.md

 ### Possible improvements

-- use a changing proxy to occasionally change requesting IP adress to make vistis more natural and to avoid rate limiting on certain systems
+- implement in-script changing proxy to peroodically change requesting IP address to make vistis more natural and to avoid rate limiting on certain systems
-- feel free change and fine-tune this script to suit your needs
 - make .bat (Windows compatible) version

 ### Recommended use
 - spin up a VPS, do 'How-to' steps, and leave the script running
-- you can also do it on your own linux-flavoured machine
+- you can also do it directly on your own linux-flavoured machine

 ### Make sure to use this script legally and lawfully and at your own risk!